-- 2. Major Revisions - a) If revisions to an approved Site Plan are needed, changes, which in the opinion of the Zoning Enforcement Officer, are significant in terms of size or location of the building, relocation of access and exit curbs, overall parking layout, landscaping and buffers, overall appearance of the building, or intensity of use, or in the conditions specifically addressed in the decision by the Permitting Authority, then a public hearing for these modifications is required. - b) The Permitting Authority shall review the proposed revisions and either approve, approve with conditions or deny the proposed revisions. - 3.
-Revision Expenses - a) Whenever additional reviews by the Permitting Authority, its staff or consultants are necessary due to the proposed site plan modifications, the applicant shall be billed and be responsible for the supplemental costs incurred, including filing fees, review fees, and all costs associated with another public hearing including legal notice and abutter notification.
+2. Major Revisions

+- a) If revisions to an approved Site Plan are needed, changes, which in the opinion of the Zoning Enforcement Officer, are significant in terms of size or location of the building, relocation of access and exit curbs, overall parking layout, landscaping and buffers, overall appearance of the building, or intensity of use, or in the conditions specifically addressed in the decision by the Permitting Authority, then a public hearing for these modifications is required. - b) The Permitting Authority shall review the proposed revisions and either approve, approve with conditions or deny the proposed revisions.

+3. Revision Expenses

+- a) Whenever additional reviews by the Permitting Authority, its staff or consultants are necessary due to the proposed site plan modifications, the applicant shall be billed and be responsible for the supplemental costs incurred, including filing fees, review fees, and all costs associated with another public hearing including legal notice and abutter notification.
 If the proposed revisions affect only specific, limited aspects of the site, the Permitting Authority may reduce the scope of the required review and waive all or part of the filing and review fees.
 Supplemental fees must be paid in full before modifications to a Site Plan are approved by the Permitting Authority. - 4.
-Project Completion Prior to receipt of an occupancy permit, the applicant shall: - Provide a written certification from a registered professional engineer in the Commonwealth of Massachusetts that the stormwater management system was constructed and completed in accordance with the approved site plan in accordance with Best Management Practices (BMPs) - b) Construct or install any improvements required by the Permitting Authority to the satisfaction of the Zoning Enforcement Officer.
+Project Completion Prior to receipt of an occupancy permit, the applicant shall: - 1.
+Provide a written certification from a registered professional engineer in the Commonwealth of Massachusetts that the stormwater management system was constructed and completed in accordance with the approved site plan in accordance with the Massachusetts Stormwater Handbook Vol. 1 and 2, and any subsequent update thereto, and in accordance with Article 1260 et seq. of these Zoning Bylaws.
+[Amended October 2022 Town Meeting] - 2.
+Construct or install any improvements required by the Permitting Authority to the satisfaction of the Zoning Enforcement Officer.